Fast Facts & Resources

 - Fort Bend’s major thoroughfare system provides superior access into, through, and around the entire Greater Houston region

-- Home to Sugar Land Regional Airport and Arcola’s Houston Southwest Airport, with access to Greater Houston’s international airports, George Bush Intercontinental Airport and William P. Hobby Airport
+- Home to Sugar Land Regional Airport with US customs service, ranked NO. 1 in FBO in the US, and Arcola’s Houston Southwest Airport.
+Access to Greater Houston’s international airports, George Bush Intercontinental Airport and William P. Hobby Airport

 - Two national highway systems